albuch/sbt-dependency-check-action/README.md

 # sbt-dependency-check-action

-A Github Action to parse DependencyCheck JSONB reports, print the found vulnerabilities and fail the build if a vulnerability was found.
+A Github Action to parse DependencyCheck JSON reports, print the found vulnerabilities and fail the build if a vulnerability was found.

 ## Usage